Our Calathea Varieties and How to Care for Calathea Plants

 Root Rot

-Even though Calathea likes to stay well watered in the growing season, it can’t handle being left in sitting water.
+Even though Calathea likes to stay well-watered in the growing season, it can’t handle being left in sitting water.
 Make sure your roots aren’t sitting in excess water in order to prevent this common houseplant problem.

 Bright Light